-The Greatness Of America
+The Greatness of America

 Note: The following is an excerpt from a book, “Bright Spots, Big Country – What Makes America Great.”
-The authors are Louis R. Avallone and Stephen Parr, both of Shreveport.
+The authors are Louis Avallone and Stephen Parr, both of Shreveport.

 It was Saturday night, Aug.
-14, 1943, when the Allies shelled my father’s village along the southern coast in Italy.
+14, 1943, when the Allies shelled my father’s village along the southern coast of Italy.
 From their ships in the Mediterranean Sea, the naval bombardment from the Allies was brutal – over 1,000 shells were fired in less than 20 minutes.

 And it was all gone.
 My father’s home, carved into the mountainside, collapsed.
-All of their belongings reduced to nothingness.
-The shrapnel had left little unscathed, as my father, his parents and his siblings, faced the dire task of finding food, shelter and clothing – and escaping German forces.
+All of their belongings were reduced to nothingness.
+The shrapnel had left little unscathed as my father, his parents and his siblings faced the dire task of finding food, shelter and clothing – and escaping German forces.
 As they made their journey into the hillside that night, with everything they owned packed on a muledrawn wagon, it was peasant farmers along the way who offered them shelter, food to eat and a place to dry their clothes when they were soaked to the skin, and the opportunity to begin a new life.

 After the Allies defeated the Germans, the fighting stopped in Italy.
 It would be months before electricity was restored or government services of water or sanitation returned.
 There would be food rations to sustain them in the meantime.
 My father’s family would then begin the seemingly unbearable task of rebuilding their home and finding a way to support themselves, with my father’s two sisters (8 years old and 2 years old) in tow.
 Eventually, they rebuilt their war-torn home, and my father and grandfather established a modest living painting and building.